kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ts.info
 ```

 Unless explicitly mentioned, metadata is not used for calculation and is strictly optional.
-"Unit" info is however used by [ktk.TimeSeries.plot](api/ktk.TimeSeries.plot.rst) to plot the units:
+"Unit" info is however used by {{ktk_timeseries_plot}} to plot the units:

 ```{code-cell} ipython3
 ts.plot()